azsk/ADOScanner-docs/09-Miscellaneous Features/Readme.md

 ![GADI_HostInfo_Summary_PS](../Images/GADI_HostInfo.png)

-### Execute SVTs using "AllowLongRunningScan" switch
+### Execute SVTs using "-AllowLongRunningScan" switch

 To scan large number of project component (more then 1000 resources default value), you need to supply an additional switch parameter -AllowLongRunningScan in the command.
 ```PowerShell